If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 We live in a world that is surrounded by germs that can sometimes make us ill and although the common cold will not kill you it’s not something you want before surgery.
-I don’t get sick often because I have a strong immune and my disability doesn’t make the common cold a serious threat to my health but it can be a major inconvenience if I were to get sick days before my surgery.
+I don’t get sick often because I have a strong immune and my disability doesn’t make the common cold a serious threat to my health, but it can be a major inconvenience if I were to get sick days before my surgery.
 Doctors will not do surgery on a sick person even if it’s the mildest illness you can get because there are more risks of complications during surgery if you do it on someone who is ill than there would be if you were healthy.
-If my surgery was three weeks away depending on how sick I was I would probably be better in time but if I got sick tomorrow I would likely not recover in time because my surgery is next week which is a pain when all the testing you just had is only good for thirty days and you would have to go redo it all!
+If my surgery was three weeks away and I only got the common cold, I would probably be better in time but if I got sick tomorrow I likely would need to reschedule because my surgery is next week which would be a pain because I would have to redo all the testing.
 Illness can affect anyone and even if you know you can’t get sick within the next week it still can happen because sometimes people will bring germs into your house unnecessarily and will give you the common cold.
 If you are awaiting surgery and trying not to get sick here are some things you can do to stay well.

 Sickness can happen to anyone and even people who have been awaiting surgery for months can get sick at the last minute but sometimes it is avoidable.
-You cannot control every virus that you may come into contact with but you can stay away from people if you know you are sick to protect the health of others.
+You cannot control every virus that you may come into contact with, but you can stay away from people if you know you are sick to protect the health of others.
 Many disabled and chronically ill people are more impacted by illness and even though it’s only the common cold for you it may turn into pneumonia for your friend.
-When I get the common cold I am not in a life or death situation but it does impact me more than it does for abled people because I have shunt tubing in my pleural cavity which is by my lungs and it’s much harder for me to take a breath than it would be for someone without Hydrocephalus.
-You should never visit someone in the hospital if you are sick because even if I am not fighting a disease it still makes recovery seem three times worse when you have to deal with pain on top of the flu.
-I hope you learned a few things about protecting others from illness that may be more vulnerable and are more mindful next time you think about bringing illness into someone’s home unnessarily.
+When I get the common cold, I am not in a life-or-death situation, but it does impact me more than it does for abled people because I have shunt tubing in my pleural cavity which is by my lungs and it’s much harder for me to take a breath than it would be for someone without Hydrocephalus.
+You should never visit someone in the hospital if you are sick because even if I am not fighting a disease, it still makes recovery seem three times worse when you have to deal with pain on top of the flu.
+I hope you learned a few things about protecting others from illness that may be more vulnerable and are more mindful next time you think about bringing illness into someone’s home unnecessarily.
 How do you stay well before surgery?